 The overarching goal of The Lilead Project (rhymes with Iliad) is to study, support, and build community among school district library supervisors—those individuals that coordinate a school district’s library programs.
 Led by Dr. Ann Carlson Weeks, the project looks at the many facets of the supervisor’s role, they ways in which we can support them, and opportunities to help these individuals connect with one another.

-Lilead represents work conducted in two major areas:
+Lilead represents work conducted in three major areas:

 - The Lilead Survey: a survey of district library supervisors and the subsequent analysis that forms an account of their role and the challenges they face.